Start From

 Overnight Lodge.

-After breakfast we depart for the reed dance, this is a big day where the reed dance is really taking place the girls are dancing in costumes such as beautiful dances and songs!
+After breakfast, we depart for the reed dance, which is a big day where the reed dance takes place.
+The girls are dancing in costumes, such as beautiful dances and songs!
 First day of dancing, from about three to five in the afternoon.
 The girls drop their reeds outside the Queen Mother’s quarters.
 They move to the arena and dance, keeping their groups and each group singing different songs at the same time.

 Overnight Lodge